9 Ways To Ensure Your Maths Intervention In KS2 Is Targeted And Effective

 The first step for any school looking to implement an effective maths intervention is to look at your own resources.

 Do you have HLTAs or maths specialist teaching staff who you can rely on to deliver additional maths support that fulfils different pupils’ needs?
 Consider whether you can then redeploy your teaching assistants to cover for these expert maths teaching staff.

 Are your teaching staff trained and confident to teach maths interventions or do they need additional training?
 Are they willing and able to shuffle their timetable to provide the additional support?

 Some schools find, with a bit of creative timetabling, and increasing use of catch up, same day interventions they are able to resource the extra support their pupils need internally.

 Some schools can only hold maths interventions after school.
 Other schools use assembly time to run interventions for specific pupils.

-But what if you need to look outside your school?
-What are your options and what should you look for when choosing an external KS2 maths intervention?
+Here we look at your options and what should you look for when choosing an effective KS2 maths intervention.

 1. Identify the pupils who need support